 My homemade chocolate tastes quite bitter and very different than shop-bought one.
 Where did I go wrong?

-Chocolate made using not commercial equipment and ingredients will always result in slightly different taste than your supermarket chocolate.
+Chocolate made using not commercial equipment and ingredients will always result in slightly different taste than artisan chocolates and definitely very different to supermarket chocolate bars.
 But, if all you want is to reproduce chocolate you buy from a supermarket at home, my suggestion is, just go and buy the chocolate you like to save yourself the time and effort of making it at home.

 But if you are after a different type of chocolate, less processed, with less sugar, soya lecithin and all the other unhealthy ingredients most mass-produced chocolates normally include, you are in the right place!